nighthawkcoders/teacher_portfolio/_posts/2023-11-14-CSP-binary_logic copy.md

 toc: true
 comments: true
 layout: post
-title: Binary Logic | CPT | Key Indicators
+title: Binary Logic | Key Indicators | Retrospective
-description: This is a review of elements
+description: This is a review of elements requested in the project.
+This review includes both written and verbal instructions that were provided.
+The term retrospective an opportunity to make things better.
 type: ccc
 courses: { csp: {week: 16} }
 ---

 ## Key Indicator Grading
 Teams / Individuals will crossover grade another.
+In the process of development their is a retrospective cycle.

+An agile retrospective is an opportunity for agile development teams to reflect on past work together and identify ways to improve.
+Agile teams hold retrospective meetings after a time-boxed period of work is complete (typically a sprint lasting two to four weeks).
+During the retrospective, the team discusses what went well, what did not go as planned, and how to make the next work period better.

+This week will be used for teams to improve their work (retrospective) and transition into design (ideation) for the College Board CPT.

-Use the templates below to assist in grading.
+Use the templates below to assist in grading and retrospection.
 In team review ticket you will ...

 ### Team Grading Prep